kubanskan/HairHealthPrediction/README.md

 - **Weight Loss:** Indicates whether the individual has experienced significant weight loss (Yes/No).
 - **Baldness (Target):** Binary variable indicating the presence (1) or absence (0) of baldnessof baldness in the individual.

+## PDF Version

+If you are interested in a PDF version of this document, please [click here to download](https://drive.google.com/file/d/1WqwsIh3woo50u9YGQL1qpQMKpFbLkAHJ/view?usp=sharing).